Getting started with Webshell Behavior Detector

 • The server registered will be added to the list of detection targets, but the agent status will be displayed as Not installed.
 You have to install and execute the agent in the server.

 In order for Webshell Behavior Detector to start detecting web shell behaviors normally, you should install and execute the agent in the registered detection target server.
-For more details, please refer to Install and execute agent.
+For more information, see Install and execute agent.

 Remove detection target